mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/reference/command-line-interface/konvoy-deploy/index.md

       --force-upgrade               run an upgrade on all control-plane and worker nodes if needed, ignoring upgrade safety checks
   -h, --help                        help for deploy
       --max-parallel-nodes string   set the number of nodes to upgrade in parallel.
 This can be an integer or a percentage of a nodePool.
 Set to 1 to run serially (requires --upgrade or --force-upgrade flag) (default "15%")
-      --skip-state-upload           skip the upload of the state to Kubernetes cluster --target-node-pools strings   comma-separated list of target node pools --upgrade                     run an upgrade on all nodes requiring an upgrade
+      --skip-credentials-display    skip displaying the admin credentials after the install --skip-state-upload           skip the upload of the state to Kubernetes cluster --target-node-pools strings   comma-separated list of target node pools --upgrade                     run an upgrade on all nodes requiring an upgrade